kmashhour/virtual-art-gallery/Backlog.md

 - [ ] Navigation flow between pages is clearly defined.
 - [ ] Sitemap aligns with planned React routes.

+##

+🧠 Important tip

+Your React URLs (like /login, /dashboard) should be handled by React Router — not the backend.
+Your API URLs (like /api/login, /api/products) are handled by the backend.

+Many devs prefix all backend routes with /api so the split is clear.

+##

 ---